Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 6 – Casa Cenote

-Ideal for: swimming, kayaking or stand-up paddle boarding.
+Best for: swimming, kayaking or stand-up paddle boarding.

 Tourists can swim, kayak or paddle board in the cenote and, with a depth of only 20 feet, it is suitable for families.
-Snorkeling is very popular at Casa Cenote and it also attracts divers with its underwater cave system leading directly to the ocean.
+Snorkeling is very popular at this Cenote and it also attracts divers with its underwater cave system leading directly to the ocean.

-Entrance fee to Casa Cenote: Entrance to Casa Cenote costs U$ 7.
+Entrance fee: Entrance costs U$ 7.

 7 – Calavera Cenote

-Ideal for: swimming, jumping and diving.
+Best for: swimming, jumping and diving.

 Cenote Calavera is unique in Tulum.
 Its name translates as “Cenote of the Skull”, in reference to the three chasms, similar to two eyes and a mouth, that open over the cenote.
 There is a 4-meter drop into the water: use the ladder at the edge of the cenote or, if you prefer, you can jump off the edge and dive directly into the water.